EpiEpiMSU/ITAS/Integrated_annotation/mouse/README.md

-When unziping files mouse_allRNA and mouse_piRNA we recommend you to use commands 7z x .../mouse/mouse_allRNA/mouse_allRNA.zip and
+For unziping files mouse_allRNA and mouse_piRNA in bash we recommend you to use commands 7z x .../mouse/mouse_allRNA/mouse_allRNA.zip and
 7z x .../mouse/mouse_piRNA/mouse_piRNA.zip